SALT-NLP/Multi-View-Seq2Seq/README.md

 ### Downloading the data
-Please download the dataset and put them in the data folder [here](https://drive.google.com/file/d/1-W42dS74MuFQUKBIru6_yc2Sm7LObc7o/view?usp=sharing)
+Please download the SAMSum dataset.

 ### Pre-processing the data